Main Content

 Benjamin Meiches, PhD's research and teaching focus on global politics.
 He is particularly interested in armed conflict, genocide, and the development of international law.
 He teach classes about political violence, human rights, and international theory.

 Dr. Meiches' research focuses on armed conflict, genocide, and international law.
-I am particularly interested in how the categories, concepts and practices of contemporary violence evolved and developed over time.
-I am also invested in debates about contemporary political theory.
-I am currently working on a history of the emergence of international law and political discourse surrounding genocide.
+He is particularly interested in how the categories, concepts and practices of contemporary violence evolved and developed over time.
+I is also invested in debates about contemporary political theory.
+He is currently working on a history of the emergence of international law and political discourse surrounding genocide.

 Huatong Sun, PhD explores the relationship and interaction between technology, culture and design in a globalization age across multiple disciplines; a teacher who strives to nurture communication majors into competent professionals and socially responsible citizens with a sharp vision of critical media studies; and a designer who aims to articulate local voices with a culture-sensitive design approach.